victor-cp/firebase-schedule/README.md

 - [Node and npm](http://nodejs.org)
 - [Firebase]

-you must generate a key in firebase change the name of json file to firebase.json include in the main file
+You must generate a key in firebase

+Change the name of json file to firebase.json

+Create an file '.env', this must contain the path:

+- GOOGLE_APPLICATION_CREDENTIALS='...\firebase.json'

+Include in the main file

 ## Installation